CeCe McDonald: Arrest, confession and charges

-Pretrial period
+Pretrial hearings

-McDonald's case was taken up by Hersch Izek of the Legal Rights Center who did not dispute that McDonald killed Schmitz by stabbing him in his heart, but argued the act was self-defense and “reasonable when confronted with the reasonable possibility of bodily harm or death", citing McDonald's bleeding profusely from a facial wound as reason to believe in such a danger.
-Freeman argued there was no evidence that Schmitz posed a threat to McDonald's life and that McDonald had failed to exercise her duty to retreat, saying "the evidence here does not reflect self-defense."
-Freeman explained, “there is no evidence that I'm aware of that [Schmitz] had any weapon in his hand, or that he had done anything to McDonald..."
-Freeman added that McDonald's story had changed: first confessing to stabbing Schmitz but later claiming someone else had stabbed him.
+Defense Attorney Hersch Izek of the Legal Rights Center took up McDonald’s case.
+Izek argued that McDonald stabbing Schmitz was self-defense and "reasonable when confronted with the reasonable possibility of bodily harm or death", citing her bleeding facial wound as reason to believe in such danger.
+Freeman disagreed, arguing that Schmitz was unarmed and did not clearly pose a threat to McDonald's life, who had a duty to retreat.
+He also noted that her story had changed, initially confessing to stabbing Schmitz but later claiming someone else had done so.

-The defense also intended to bring before the jury that Schmitz had faced more than two dozen criminal cases since turning 18; had convictions for fifth-degree assault and domestic assault; that methamphetamine and benzoylecgonine (a cocaine metabolite), which when combined can lead to unpredictable and unwarranted violence, were found in his system; and that he had a tattoo of a swastika on his chest.
-Schmitz's brother said Schmitz was not a racist, but that he had become a part of a group of white supremacists while in prison when he was younger.
+The defense intended to bring before the jury that Schmitz had faced more than two dozen criminal cases since turning 18; had convictions for fifth-degree assault and domestic assault; that methamphetamine and benzoylecgonine (a cocaine metabolite), which when combined can lead to unpredictable and unwarranted violence, were found in his system; and that he had a tattoo of a swastika on his chest.
+Schmitz's brother said Schmitz was not a racist, but that he had joined a white supremacist gang while in prison when he was younger.
 Freeman dismissed the tattoo as irrelevant, saying McDonald "couldn't see it, nor could anyone else ...
 It adds a little bit of sensationalism to the case, obviously."

-On the first day of pretrial hearings, the prosecution disputed the admittance of Schmitz's tattoo, arguing it was not relevant and was unfairly prejudicial.
+On the first day of pretrial hearings, the prosecution disputed the admittance of Schmitz's swastika tattoo, arguing it was not relevant and was unfairly prejudicial.
 Judge Daniel Moreno ruled that Schmitz's tattoo and his three previous convictions for assault were not admissible as evidence of his alleged violent disposition, that McDonald's supporters could not wear "Free CeCe" T-shirts in court, and that the defense's toxicology expert could testify to the effects of methamphetamine and benzoylecgonine in general but not their effects on Schmitz on the night in question.
-Moreno also prevented an activist from testifying about the atmosphere of transphobia and how it might have made McDonald fear for her life.
-Moreno also permitted the admittance of McDonald's prior statements on blogs and Facebook and a motion to impeach McDonald's testimony due to her previous conviction for writing a bad check.
+Moreno also prevented an activist from testifying about the prevalence of violence against black trans women, and how it might have made McDonald fear for her life.
+Moreno permitted the prosecution's admittance of McDonald's prior statements on blogs and Facebook, and a motion to impeach McDonald's testimony, due to her previous conviction for writing a bad check.